‘Teen Mom OG’ Farrah Abraham Snubs Amber Portwood And Declines Wedding Invite

 “I don’t know if I feel frantic or anything… I’m kind of scared – not for any particular reason — just the fact that I’m getting married.
 We are on time and we pretty much know exactly what we want to do.
 We’re just trying to stay level-headed because there’s just a lot going on right now.”

-Amber and Matt Baier’s wedding is several months away, but the couple revealed to People magazine that they have decided to extend an invite to every single person in the Teen Mom OG and Teen Mom 2 cast.
-In an interview with People magazine, the Never Too Late author said she and Matt are open to inviting everyone to partake in the ceremony, which leaves many to wonder if Teen Mom OG rival, Farrah Abraham, is included in the gracious invite.
+Amber and Matt Baier’s wedding is several months away, but the couple revealed to People that they have decided to extend an invite to every single person in the Teen Mom OG and Teen Mom 2 cast.
+In an interview with People, the Never Too Late author said she and Matt are open to inviting everyone to partake in the ceremony, which leaves many to wonder if Teen Mom OG rival Farrah Abraham is included in the gracious invite.

 “Every single ‘Teen Mom’ star will be invited… Every single one from Teen Mom 2 and ‘Teen Mom: OG.”

 Both Amber and Matt seems to be in great spirits about her upcoming nuptials.
-In her interview with People magazine, Amber joked that her soon-to-be husband is more interested in the wedding planning part than she is.
+In her interview with People, Amber joked that her soon-to-be husband is more interested in the wedding planning part than she is.

 “[Matt Baier] is completely into it, even more than me maybe… He is writing down the guest list and we already have 200 people on it, I don’t even know 50 of them!”

-Stay up to date with Farrah Abraham, Amber Portwood, Maci McKinney, and Caitlyn Lowell-Baltierra by tuning into Teen Mom OG which premieres on April 17 at 9.pm. on MTV.
+Stay up to date with Farrah Abraham, Amber Portwood, Maci McKinney, and Caitlyn Lowell-Baltierra by tuning into Teen Mom OG, which premieres on April 17 at 9.pm. on MTV.

 [Featured Image by Emma McIntyre/Getty Images]